|

 MAINLINES: 1", ASTM A 603, 7x7 Wire Rope

-Kimberling Creek Bridge is located on the Appalachian Trail, in southwest Virginia, near Marion.
-At the bridge crossing Kimberling Creek is a lazy, bucolic stream over- storied with oak, hickory, ash and other eastern hardwoods.
-It is a great spot to spend a quiet afternoon hiking, picnicking and swimming, and the bridge is renown among AT through-hikers because of its proximity to Trent's Grocery, a popular spot for rest, refreshment, and re-supply.
+The Kimberling Creek Bridge is located on the Appalachian Trail, in southwest Virginia, near Marion.
+At the bridge crossing, Kimberling Creek is a lazy, bucolic stream overstoried with oak, hickory, ash and other eastern hardwoods.
+It is a great spot to spend a quiet afternoon hiking, picnicking and swimming, and the bridge is renowned among AT through-hikers because of its proximity to Trent's Grocery, a popular spot for rest, refreshment, and re-supply.

 The Cow Pasture River Suspension Bridge is located on the Deerfield Ranger District, George Washington National Forest, near Staunton, VA.
 It provides major recreational access to Forest Service land that previously was inaccessible for parts of each year due to high flood waters.

-The photos on this page are of Kimberling Creek Bridge three years after construction, bridge builder Carroll Vogel at Kimberling Creek, and bridge builder Mack McFarland at Cow Pasture River, also about three years after construction.
+The photos on the right of this page are of bridge builder Carroll Vogel at Kimberling Creek Bridge three years after construction, and of bridge builder Mack McFarland at Cow Pasture River, also about three years after construction.
 The photo gallery contains construction sequence photos for Kimberling Creek Bridge only.